b3ll/Decomposed/README.md

 layer.scale = [0.5, 0.75, 0.0]
 ```

-**Note**: This API is questionable in its current form (part of me wants to think everything should be exposed as `simd` types), so I'm happy to take feedback!
+**Note**: This API is questionable in its current form as it collides with Swift's `Vector` types (which are just simd types and part of me thinks everything should be exposed as `simd` types), so I'm happy to take feedback!

 # Interpolatable